JuliaManifolds/ManoptExamples.jl/docs/src/objectives/index.md

 # [Rosenbrock Function](@id Rosenbrock)

-See the [Rosenbrock example](../examples/Rosenbrock.md) to see these in use.
+See the [Rosenbrock example](../examples/Rosenbrock.md)  and [The Difference of Convex Rosenbrock Example](../examples/Difference-of-Convex-Rosenbrock.md) to see these in use.

 ```@autodocs
 Modules = [ManoptExamples]